javieraespinosa/dxlab-sharding/README.md

-# Sharding Data Collections with MongoDB2
+# Sharding Data Collections with MongoDB

 The objective of this exercise is to illustrate the concept of [sharding][1], a database partitioning technique for storing large data collections across multiple database servers.
 For this purpose, you will work with [MongoDB][2], a _document oriented database management system_ supporting different sharding strategies.